LeSpocky/libhttpserver/README.md

 You can also check this example on [github](https://github.com/etr/libhttpserver/blob/master/examples/handlers.cpp).

 ### Allowing and disallowing methods on a resource
 By default, all methods an a resource are allowed, meaning that an HTTP request with that method will be invoked.
 It is possible to mark methods as `not allowed` on a resource.
-When a method not allowed is requested on a resource, the default `method_not_allowed` method is invoked - the default can be overriden as explain in the section [Custom defaulted error messages](custom-defaulted-error-messages).
+When a method not allowed is requested on a resource, the default `method_not_allowed` method is invoked - the default can be overridden as explain in the section [Custom defaulted error messages](custom-defaulted-error-messages).
 The base `http_resource` class has a set of methods that can be used to allow and disallow HTTP methods.
 * _**void**  http_resource::set_allowing(**const std::string&** method, **bool** allowed):_ Used to allow or disallow a method.
 The `method` parameter is a string representing an HTTP method (GET, POST, PUT, etc...).
 * _**void**  http_resource::allow_all():_ Marks all HTTP methods as allowed.